-The final examination will take place in person at the scheduled time (Saturday December 7, 14:30-16:30).
-The format corresponds to multiple choice and short answer questions, and short problem solving.
+The final examination will take place in person at the scheduled time.
+The format corresponds to multiple choice and short answer questions, as well as short problem solving.
 Note that the final IS NOT cumulative and covers the material from the reproductive and urinary systems.